<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Klimato is working with ESFC (European Sustainable Food Coalition) to build the compliance pathway required.
 ESFC is a multi-stakeholder coalition working to accelerate credible, comparable, and accurate product-level impact assessments in the European food and beverage sector.
 The ESFC will develop the scheme that will make EmpCo compliance practical for operators.

-Until then, the action is simple: we recommend companies to keep the label in place, review any generic sustainability language in surrounding communication and collect them so that they are easily available for review, and make sure Klimato has the current contact details so that we can reach out to provide practical information.
+Until then, the action is simple: keep the label in place, review any generic sustainability language in surrounding communication and collect it so it is easily available for review, and make sure Klimato has current contact details so we can reach out with practical information.

 For operators not yet using a carbon label, this is the right moment to start.
 EmpCo is eliminating the noise—the vague claims that have crowded the sustainability space for years.
 What remains after September 2026 is verified, specific, and defensible.